 - Demonstrate funds for an all-cash transaction or include a strong pre-approval from a reputable lender

 - Indicate your understanding and acceptance of the court confirmation process and timelines

-- Indicate your understanding that the deposit is non-refundable unless you are outbid by another buyer in court
+- Indicate the deposit is non-refundable unless outbid by a competing offer.

-What happens once my offer on a probate home is accepted?
+What happens when my offer is accepted on a probate home?

 What is an overbid on a probate home?

 The list price is now the official overbid amount.
 The formula for this amount is set at 10% of the first $10,000 plus 5% of the balance.

 This means if your accepted bid is $500,000 the advertised overbid amount is $500,000 + $1,000 + $24,500 = $525,500.